Helicobacter pylori (H. pylori) infection

 Risk factors

 • Living in crowded conditions.
-Living in a home with many other people can increase your risk of H. pylori infection.
+Living in a home with many other people can raise your risk of an H. pylori infection.

 Complications

 • Ulcers.
 H. pylori can damage the protective lining of the stomach and small intestine.
-This can allow stomach acid to create an open sore (ulcer).
-About 10% of people with H. pylori will develop an ulcer.
+This lets stomach acid create an open sore called an ulcer.
+About 10% to 15% of people with H. pylori get an ulcer.

-• Inflammation of the stomach lining.
-H. pylori infection can affect the stomach, causing irritation and swelling (gastritis).
+• Swelling, also called inflammation, of the stomach lining.
+H. pylori infections can affect the stomach, causing irritation and swelling called gastritis.

 Prevention